logicuniverse/manifesto/README.md

 > **Connection**
 > If this topological manifesto resonates with you, feel free to reach out to the origin:
 > **[origin@logicuniverse.org](mailto:origin@logicuniverse.org)**
+>
+> _Logic should be a common heritage of existence.
+My goal is to keep LogicUniverse as an independent, neutral logic substrate for all.
+I am seeking industrial patrons—not employers—who share the belief that a deterministic logical reality should be accessible to every architect.
+If you wish to sustain this obsession, let us manifest it together._